- Get Support

 I have previously received therapeutic intervention such as CBT and EMDR can I be referred?

-If you have previously had successful therapeutic intervention such as CBT and EMDR then Head Start’s offer will be less than beneficial for you and your referral declined.
-However if you believe you require a top up of therapy, then Head Start would consider approving a fewer number of sessions.
+If you have previously had successful therapeutic intervention such as CBT and EMDR with Head Start, and you believe you require a top up of therapy, then Head Start would consider approving a further 6 sessions.
 If this applies to you please ensure your referrer includes ‘top up’ as a key point on your referral.

 I think my mental health may be more severe and/or complex than mild to moderate can I access Head Start?